ccheng11/MY410/README.md

 ## Contact Information

-If you have any questions, please email c.cheng23[at]lse.ac.uk / chaoyo.cheng[at]icloud.com.
+If you have any questions, please email c.cheng23[at]lse.ac.uk OR chaoyo.cheng[at]icloud.com.

-Date: 8 December 2021
+Date: 10 December 2021